kjohnson0451/Project-M-AI/FoxRandomTechingWithMissTech/README.md

 ##Desired Capabilities:

 - Getting Fox to do a shine or a spot-dodge after the tech.
-- Getting Fox to do missed-tech follow ups (get-up attack, roll left/right etc.) If I allowed him to do miss-techs, all I could get him to do would be a normal get-up.
+- Getting Fox to do missed-tech follow ups (get-up attack, roll left/right etc.) Currently, all I can get him to do is normal get-up.

 If you would like to take a shot at adding these capabilities, do so with [AIScript](http://forums.kc-mm.com/index.php?topic=62818.0).
 Though it may also be necessary to mess around with ASM and create some Gecko codes as well.